vortex-exoplanet/VIP/paper.md

 existing toolkits.
 It is also worth mentioning that FFT-based methods are implemented in ``VIP`` (default option) for all image operations (rotation, shift and rescaling) as these outperform interpolation-based methods in terms of flux conservation [@Larkin:1997].
-To our knowledge, these FFT-based methods for image operations have only been included in non-public high-contrast imaging pipeline ``graphic`` [@Hagelberg:2016].
+To our knowledge, FFT-based methods for image operations have only been included in the non-public high-contrast imaging pipeline ``graphic`` to date [@Hagelberg:2016].

 The ``VIP`` package follows a modular architecture, such that its routines cover a wide diversity of tasks, including: